spk121/potato-make/README.md

            as a single space-separated string
      $$?   the prerequisites that are files newer than the target file as a scheme list of strings

+## POSIX Makefile Parser

+     Recipes can contain the following parser function

+     (parse ...) reads a standard Makefile and creates rules based on its contents.